foreverphoenix/skyforge-wiki/guides-tutorials/clean-install/steam.md

 ![steam-skyrim-english.png](/getting-started/initial-setup/steam-skyrim-english.png){.align-center}

-## Installation Directory
+# Installation Directory

 **The location Skyrim is installed to matters.**

-1. Skyrim should be installed on your fastest drive, ideally an SSD, which will reduce load times and potentially improve performance.
+1. Skyrim <u>should</u> be installed on your fastest drive, ideally an SSD, which will reduce load times and potentially improve performance.
-2. Skyrim must not be located within any UAC-protected folders.
+2. Skyrim must <u>not</u> be located within any UAC-protected folders.

-### UAC-Protected Folders
+## UAC-Protected Folders

 Your Steam installation is likely located in `C:\Program Files x86\Steam\` and, by default, all Steam games are installed inside the Steam directory under `\Steam\steamapps\common\<Game>\`.